imagej/imagej-updater-tests/README.md

 `./ImageJ-linux64 --update ...` tries to access any other URL, there will be a short hang before a stacktrace is printed.

+An ownCloud WebDav server is also started in case the client would like to push to a clean update site.

 Setup
 -----